-SSMInterface is an interface to the application (SSMClient) where it can receive requests from it and to send response to it via callback..
-The SSMInterface includes two main components: SSM Resource Sever and SSM Core Manager.
-The SSM Resource Server is a wrapping class to communicate with SSMClient, and the SSM Core Manager is an interface class communicating with the Query Processor component
+SSMInterface is an interface for the application (SSMClient) which sends requests to SSM and get responses from SSM via callback.
+The SSMInterface includes two main components: SSM Inproc API and SSM Core Manager.
+The SSM Inproc API is a wrapping class to communicate with SSMClient, and the SSM Core Manager is an interface class communicating with the Query Processor component

 QueryProcessor is a processing engine to get query statements, parse the statements, extract conditions and register conditions from the statements.
 It also monitors the registered conditions whether they are satisfied or not.
 Once satisfied, it sends the notification to the SSM Core Manager.
-It includes two main components, Query Enginer and Propagation Engine.
+It includes two main components, Query Engine and Propagation Engine.
 The Query Engine component is responsible for parsing the query statements and extracting conditions.
 The Propagation Engine component gets the conditions and registers them into the database(DB).
-It also registered the triggers to the database, so that the DB initiates callback when a conditions are satisfied.
+It also registeres the triggers to the database, so that the DB initiates callback when conditions are satisfied.
+Once the query has registered, the engine tracks presence of primitive sensors which are described in the query whether it is currently available on the network or local to use.
+If sensor is not discovered, the engine stores this info to presence list for activating the query in future.

-Sensor Manager is a component to maintain Soft Sensors registered and collect physical sensor data required by the Soft Sensors.
+Sensor Manager is a component to maintain Soft Sensors registration and collect physical sensors data required by the Soft Sensors.
 To register Soft Sensors, a Soft Sensor needs to be deployed in the share library form (.so) with a manifest file (.xml) describing the structure of the sensor.
 Soft sensor and its deployment is described in the fourth section.
-To collect physical sensor, there is SensorResourceFinder class which find specific resources, and register an Observer into the resources found.
+To collect physical sensors, there is SensorResourceFinder class which for finding specific resources, and registering an Observer to the found resources.
 It allows the physical sensor to send its sensing data when there is a change in the state or data.

-7 SSM QUERY STATEMENT
+6 SSM QUERY STATEMENT

-In query statements, there a target model called ContextModel, which provides data for applications.
+In query statements, there is a target model called ContextModel, which provides data for applications.
 In a device, there are three different types of context models; Device, SoftSensor, and PhysicalSensor.

-The Device Context Model corresponds to the device the SSM deployed and it provides three properties, UDN, Name, and Type.
-The UDN contains unique key value which length is 128bit, the Name represents device's own name like 'My Phone', and the Type is device's attribute like Mobile, TV, and PC.
+The Device Context Model corresponds to the device provides three properties, UDN, Name, and Type.
+The UDN contains unique key value with 128bit length, the Name represents device's own name like 'My Phone', and the Type is device's attribute like Mobile, TV, and PC.

 Every Context Model includes datald with which applications can access the Context Model data directly.
-For example, if Device Context Model contains five data, you can access 4th device information like Device.datald = 4
+For example, if Device Context Model contains five data, you can get 4^{th} device information through query engine using 'get Device if Device.datald = 4' query statement.